Owen Paterson: Advocacy and breach of Commons rules

-Paterson first became involved with the healthcare company Randox based in Northern Ireland whilst he was Shadow Northern Ireland Secretary before 2010 and contact continued when he became a minister and was campaigning for corporation tax to be devolved in Northern Ireland.
+Paterson first became involved with the healthcare company Randox, based in Northern Ireland, whilst he was Shadow Northern Ireland Secretary before 2010.
+Contact continued when he became a minister and was campaigning for corporation tax to be devolved in Northern Ireland.
 In 2015, he began working as a part-time consultant for Randox, with the Advisory Committee on Business Appointments being advised at the time that the role "may involve discussions with ministers".
 In 2019, Paterson earned £8,333 a month for a monthly commitment of 16 hours as a consultant for Randox.
-In March 2020, Randox was awarded a £133 million contract from the Department of Health and Social Care to produce testing kits (at a cost of £49 each) during the coronavirus pandemic without any other firms being given the opportunity to bid for the work.
-Paterson represented Randox in a call with James Bethell, the minister responsible for awarding contracts to the private sector during the pandemic in April 2020.
+In March 2020, Randox was awarded a £133 million contract from the Department of Health and Social Care to produce testing kits (at a cost of £49 each) during the coronavirus pandemic, without any other firms being given the opportunity to bid for the work. in April 2020, Paterson represented Randox in a call with James Bethell, the minister responsible for awarding contracts to the private sector during the pandemic.
 The government was later unable to find any minutes of the meeting, which the Commons Speaker noted would be expected to occur in any meeting between a minister and a business.
 A further £347 million contract was awarded to Randox six months later without other companies being able to bid.
 Paterson also receives £12,000 for 24 hours work per year from Lynn's Country Foods Ltd, a Northern Ireland-based processor and distributor of sausages.